Basketball Drills - Offensive Breakdown Drills for Attacking the 2-3 Zone DefenseBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 This time, the coach passes to the high post O4.
 This pass triggers our short corner post O5 to basket cut, looking for the hi-lo pass from O4.
 In this case, we are assuming the hi-lo pass is not open, so O4 passes out to the right wing (diagram 6), and O5 clears to the opposite short corner.
 Now the coach yells "Score!", passes to O5 in the short corner, and O5 passes to O4 cutting inside for the lay-up.

-3-on-2 Guard Drive and Kick DrillIf the point-guard will dribble attack, this will engage one of the top defenders, and allow for an open kick-out pass to the wing.
+3-on-2 Guard Drive and Kick DrillIf the point-guard dribble attacks, this will engage one of the top defenders, and allow for an open kick-out pass to the wing.
 Use this 3-on-2 drill to bring the point home.

 In diagram 7, O1 dribbles at X1, and then kicks the pass over to O3.
 Meanwhile, O2 rotates to the top, and O1 fills out to the right wing.
 O3 passes to O2 at the top.
 Now O2 attacks X2 (diagram 8) and then passes out to O1 on the wing.
 O3 fills the top spot and O2 moves to the left wing.
 O1 passes to O3 (diagram 9) and O3 attacks with the dribble and kicks the pass out to the wing.
 You can do this several times and then allow the 3-point shot.